jurosh/redux-workshop/README.md

 - src/reducers/human.js
 - BONUS: src/reducers/index.js

-Sorting (BONUS): note that action `STORE_SORTED_LISTING` will be fired  utomatically for you.
-You just need to modify sorting function in reducer/index.js and update reducer to store result.
+Sorting (BONUS) Note: action `STORE_SORTED_LISTING` will be fired  automatically for you.
+You just need to modify sorting function in `reducer/index.js` and update reducer to save result.

+Good luck.